Comic Strip Spread

 The colour yellow at the bottom of the picture stands for the light which the hanged man experiences when he manages to let himself fall.
 The wide path in the background leads to a dead-end against blue rocks.
 Walking back a bit one can find a narrow track which leads around the rocks back into the light.
 The violet background portrays the night sky.
 Normal vision is not carried any further.

-Card 5: Princess of Swords
+Card 9: Queen of Swords